11 accredited programs. Compare programs, get details, and request info.

 Identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 In Ohio, aspiring Firefighter Is can choose from 11 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Firefighter I in Ohio, you must complete an accredited training program and pass the NFPA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Fire Protection Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Firefighter I in Ohio, you must complete an accredited training program and pass the NFPA cognitive and psychomotor exams.
+National Fire Protection Association certification is recognized nationwide.

 Program Options: Firefighter I programs in Ohio are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The Fire Training Academy educates and provides training for cadets and firefighters, ensuring excellence and high safety standards.
 It involves testing and certification for new and existing members, including Fire Officer I, Basic Life Support, and Advanced Cardiovascular Life Support.
 Training includes hands-on drills and emergency vehicle operation training using advanced simulators.